LucHermitte/vim-compil-hints/README.md

 ```

 #### `(bpg):compil_hints.harsh_signs_removal_enabled`
+Up to Vim 8.1.0613.
+This options becomes useless and is ignored afterward.

 Improves greatly the time required to remove signs.
 However, this option does
 remove all signs in a buffer, even the ones not placed by compil-hints.